yarwest/Soundboard/README.md

 # Soundboard
-Collection of memes from our friendsgroup brought together in a soundboard.
+Collection of memes from our friends group brought together in a soundboard.

-I thought it would be fun to try to make this app crossplatform on a couple of often used platforms.
+I thought it would be fun to try to make this app cross platform on a couple of often used platforms.

 ## The goal
 The goal of the app is to have a fun, nice looking, functional sound board with the memes (that can be found in the audio directory).